karinayang454/seq2seq/REPORT.md

   - Model output: a sequence of actions and targets for each episode

 I implemented an encoder-decoder model with optional attention mechanism.
+Unfortunately, I did not implement the transformer based model :(

 ### Encoder
 The encoder reads the sequence inputs in an episode, and produces a sequence of hidden states for each source word.
 I first embed the input in a word embedding with vocab size 1000, and embedding dimension 128.
 Then, I feed this into 1 LSTM layer with a hidden dimension of 128.
 These numbers were chosen rather arbitrarily, but mostly to minimize computation time during training.
 I also used `pack_padded_sequence` and `pad_packed_sequence` for the LSTM to ignore the paddings during training.
 The encoder then returns the final output, hidden states, and cell states of the LSTM.